 The Board of Directors convenes a general meeting of shareholders.
 The notice of general meeting is published on the company's website or in one daily newspaper in Finland’s capital city no earlier than 2 months and no later than 21 days prior to the meeting.
 Oriola also publishes the notice of general meeting as a stock exchange release.
 The documents to be submitted to the general meeting and the draft resolutions to the general meeting are available on the company’s website.
 The notice of the general meeting contains the proposed agenda for the meeting.

-The chairman of the Board of Directors, a sufficient number of members of the Board of Directors and its committees, the President and CEO, and the auditor attend the general meeting.
+The basis of the company is that the chairman of the Board of Directors, a sufficient number of members of the Board of Directors and its committees, the President and CEO, and the auditor attend the general meeting.
 A person proposed for the first time as member of the Board of Directors shall be present at the general meeting that decides on his or her election unless there are well-founded reasons for absence.

 - adoption of the financial statements;

 - use of the profit shown on the balance sheet;

 - election of the members of the Board of Directors and the decision on their fees;

 - discharging from liability for the members of the Board of Directors and the President and CEO;

 - election of the auditor and the decision on compensation, and

 - proposals made by the Board of Directors and shareholders to the Annual General Meeting (e.g. amendments to the Articles of Association, repurchase of the company’s own shares, share issue, giving special authorisations).

 Annual General Meeting 2020